IBM/paxapi/source/includes/globalapi.md

 ### Syntax

 The following string is the syntax for the EvaluateSynchronous method.

 `Reporting.EvaluateSynchronous(evalString)`

 To use Excel’s Evaluate formula instead of EvaluateSynchronous, you can toggle single pass mode on and off between evaluations with Reporting.SinglePassMode.

-You must set the SinglePassMode boolean flag to false before the Exit Function to avoid any performance degradation.
+You must set the SinglePassMode flag to false before the Exit Function to avoid any performance degradation.

-> Example for setting SinglePassMode Boolean to true:
+> Example for turning SinglePassMode on and off:

 ```vb
 Reporting.SinglePassMode = true